 - Add the garam masala, cumin, red chili powder, salt and pepper, and red chili flakes (if using).
 Stir and cook for 1 minute.

-- Stir in the diced tomatoes.
+- Stir in the tomato sauce and honey.
 Bring to a quick boil, then reduce the heat and simmer for 15 minutes to break everything down.

 - Stir in the cream and add the chicken back to the pan.
 Heat and simmer for 10 minutes, or until the chicken is cooked through and the sauce thickens up a bit.